Support your Neighbors in Need!

 Adults (21 years and older) who meet one or more of the following conditions:

-- Individuals experiencing homelessness (adults without dependent children/youth)
+• Experiencing homelessness (adults without dependent children/youth)

-- Individuals at risk for avoidable hospital or emergency department utilization
+• At risk for avoidable hospital or emergency department utilization

-- Adult nursing facility residents transitioning to the community
+• Nursing facility residents transitioning to the community

 Children & Youth (under 21 years) who meet one or more of the following conditions:

-- Individuals experiencing homelessness (homeless families or unaccompanied children/youth)
+• Experiencing homelessness (homeless families or unaccompanied children/youth)

-- Individuals at risk for avoidable hospital or emergency department utilization
+• At risk for avoidable hospital or emergency department utilization

-- Children and youth enrolled in California Children’s Services (CCS) or CCS Whole Child Model (WCM) with additional needs beyond the CCS condition
+• Enrolled in California Children’s Services (CCS) or CCS Whole Child Model (WCM) with additional needs beyond the CCS condition

 Referring to Bridge to Care is simple and secure.
 We accept self-referrals, as well as referrals from family or other representatives, providers, and community partners.
-To submit an electronic referral, please click the “Submit a Referral” button below

 Support FAQ